BGorenc/WiFi_Controlled_Lightsaber/README.md

 > It is important to note that this arduino can not connect to 5 GHz Wi-Fi frequency and will need a 2.4 GHz signal to operate.

 The program has two files.
-The first file is **arduino_secrets.h**.
+The first file is **webserver_config.h**.
 This file is used to enter your network SSID and Password.
 The file should not be tracked in the repository for what should be obvious reasons.
 It is an attempt to decouple your network name and password from the code it self.
-If you plan to work on this code with git I must stress you **make sure arduino_secrets.h is not being tracked** by git so that you don't accidentally push it with your password.
-If the file is being tracked you can use the command below to force git to stop tracking it.
+If you plan to work on this code with git I must stress you **make sure webserver_config.h is not being tracked** by git so that you don't accidentally push it with your password.
+If the file is being tracked and you want some peace of mind you can use the command below to force git to stop tracking it.

-    git update-index --assume-unchanged .\arduino_controller\arduino_secrets.h
+    git update-index --assume-unchanged .\arduino_controller\webserver_config.h

 The next file where the brunt of everything happens is the **arduino_controller.ino** file.
 This file makes use of 3 libraries.